SDquest/SDquest/USAGE.md

 # SDquest usage:

 Download the "Code" folder.
-The excutable script "SDquest.sh" is under the "Code" folder.
+The executable script "SDquest.sh" is under the "Code" folder.

- ./SDquest.sh CPU_NUMBER
+ ./SDquest.sh <output_dir> <genome.fa> <genome.masked.fa> <cpu_number>
+- output_dir: a directory to store all result files (SDquest creates the folder if it does not exist)
+- genome.fa: a path to the genome
+- genome.masked.fa: a path to the masked genome
-- CPU_NUMBER: an integer, indicating the number of CPUs used by SDquest
+- cpu_number: an integer, indicating the number of CPUs used by SDquest

-For example, “./SDquest.sh 20” means running SDquest with 20 CPUs.
+For example, “./SDquest.sh human/ human.fa human.masked.fa 20” means running SDquest with 20 CPUs using human.fa and human.masked.fa files,
+all output files will be saved to the "human" folder.

 # Download genome datasets as input: